 ESTCP Directors and Staff – ESTCP is managed by a director and deputy director, five program managers, and a financial officer.
 The ESTCP office is co-located with SERDP in Alexandria, VA.

-ESTCP Program Areas – ESTCP projects are managed within five Program Areas.
+ESTCP Program Areas – ESTCP projects are managed within six Program Areas.
 Those Program Areas are listed below.

 The DoD is responding to climate change through climate adaptation by enhancing resilience to the effects of climate change and climate mitigation by reducing greenhouse gas emissions.
 The Climate Resilience program area supports this mission by identifying, demonstrating, and validating technologies that protect DoD infrastructure from climate change impacts.
 The main goals are to understand risks to installation infrastructure and global missions; facilitate climate-informed infrastructure projects; improve collaboration between installations and their communities to address climate risks; and ensure climate resilience training and exercising.

 The Environmental Restoration program area focuses on cleaning and managing contaminated lands on current and former military installations.
 It supports the development and demonstration of innovative technologies to characterize, remediate, and scientifically manage contaminants in soil, sediments, and ground, surface and waste water.

 The Installation Energy and Water program area supports the demonstration of innovative technologies to reduce the DoD’s installation energy consumption and carbon footprint, improve energy security, and facilitate water conservation.

 The Resource Conservation and Resilience program area supports the development of the science, technologies, and methods needed to manage DoD’s installation infrastructure with the goal of maximizing the number of training days and mission readiness.
 Areas of investment include managing threatened, endangered, at-risk, and invasive species; improved wild land and beneficial fire management for test and training ranges, and enhancing the resilience of DoD infrastructure.